CambridgeDH/CDH-cookbook/beginner/python/lesson8-capstone-using-python-in-humanities.md

 - [Conclusions](#conclusions)

 ## Overview
-Welcome to the final tutorial lesson of this short course.
-This lesson focuses more on the practicalities of using Python to support and communicate your research, rather than on the act of writing code.
+Welcome to the capstone tutorial lesson of this short course.
+Here we will focus specifically on how to use Python to support and communicate your research.
 This lesson is similar to the earlier Milestone Tutorial Lesson in that we will be walking through an analytical process together.
-The goal of today's lesson is to explore what it looks like to think through a research question using some texts, apply some code to help answer that question using the skills we have learned, and then assess the results of our analysis.
-This is meant to give you a foundation by taking you through a small, self-contained data analysis exercise, before you stretch out to searching for and utilising digital tools with coding that can further your own research project.
+Our goal is to explore thinking through a research question about some texts, use our newfound skill sto write some code to help answer that question, and then assess the results.
+This limited exercise is an example of a code-driven Humanities research project in miniature form.

-The steps which we will take are:
+These are the steps to take:

 <ul>
-<li>Devising a clear and answerable question</li>
+<li>Devise a clear and answerable question</li>
-<li>Gathering a concise dataset</li>
+<li>Gather a concise dataset</li>
-<li>Using Python to navigate the files in our dataset</li>
+<li>Use Python to navigate the files in our dataset</li>
-<li>Writing functions to perform certain analytical tasks on the data</li>
+<li>Write functions to perform certain analytical tasks on the data</li>
-<li>Saving the results of the analysis in a new folder</li>
+<li>Save the results of the analysis in a new folder</li>
 </ul>

 [Back to table of contents](#contents)

 ## The Research Question
-Let's construct a hypothetical research situation, where we have a group of texts written by some famous authors.
-We want to use the Python module 'textblob' to perform some very basic Natural Language Processing tasks on these texts (do not worry; full-level NLP is outisde of the scope of this course!).
-Let us assume for the moment that we do not know what the module is capable of doing - before continuing further in the lesson, go read the introductory material about the textblob Python module.
-It is good to solidly establish the habit of reading the documentation from the very start.
+Let's construct a hypothetical research situation: we have a group of texts written by some famous authors, and we want to use the Python module 'textblob' to perform some very basic Natural Language Processing tasks on these texts.
+Let us assume for the moment that we do not know what the module is capable of doing - before continuing further in the lesson, go read the introductory material about it.

 <details>
-<summary>Once you have done this, have any natural research questions come to mind? (expand)</summary>
+<summary>Once you have done this, have any natural research questions come to mind?
+Click on the arrow here to compare the questions you thought of to the ones we will pursue today.
+How do they differ?
+Note how specific the objective is, and note how we pinpointed the exact method to use.</summary>

-Let's say that we have eight passages from famous literary sources, and we want to do some basic text analysis on them to compare styles of authorhship as shown through sentiment analysis (the tone of each text) and the density of noun phrases in each text (how descriptive the texts are).
+Let's say that we have eight passages from famous literary sources.
+An objective could be to compare styles of authorship, perhaps based on how their tone changes.
+For this we can choose the NLP method of sentiment analysis.
+Another objective could be to determine how descriptive the texts are.
+An NLP task for this is to measure the proportion of the texts that contain noun phrases (known as 'density').
 </details>

 ### Setting Up Files

   Go to the folder where you put your text files for the Milestone Lesson.
-In that folder, replace any files with eight plain new text files with a couple of paragraphs from some famous works. [or INSERT LINK TO DATASET HERE].

-The first thing to know is that you should name your file names with the following parameters:
+In that folder, replace any files with a few (best to have at least 4) plain new text files with a couple of paragraphs from some famous works.
+[Project Gutenberg](https://www.gutenberg.org/) is a great place to find classic works that you can download and save as plain .txt files.
+Remember that you should name your file names with the following parameters:

 <ul>
 <li>Descriptive names</li>
-<li>No spaces: do something like 'no_spaces', or 'nospaces', or 'NoSpaces'</li>
+<li>No spaces: do something like 'no_spaces', or 'nospaces', no-spaces, or 'NoSpaces'</li>
 <li>Unique names, so the computer can tell them each apart.</li>
 </ul>

 Once you have done this you will have some analysable data with which to work.

 ### Setting Up Code Workspace
-Now open a fresh Jupyter notebook and set up your workspace.
+Now open a fresh Jupyter or Google Colab notebook and set up your workspace.
 Check what your current working directory is, and then build a path to the directory where your files are.
+Do this yourself first and then expand the arrows below to see if you got the code correct.

 <details>
-<summary>Expand to check your answer</summary>
+<summary>Expand to check your answer (This code sets the folder where your files are as the location that Python is reading.) </summary>
 <pre>
 <code>
 import os